revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> - In 1nf or 1st normal form, the composite attribute are converted into single value attribute.
+> - In 1nf or 1st normal form, the composite attribute is converted into a single-value attribute.
 Each column must only have one single data entry in each row.
-> - In 2nf or 2nd normal form, the table should not have any partial dependency means the proper subset of primary key shouldn't determines any non-prime attribute.
+> - In 2nf or 2nd normal form, the table should not have any partial dependency means the proper subset of the primary key shouldn't determine any non-prime attribute.
-> - In 3nf or 3rd normal form, there should not be any transitive dependency, that means non- prime attribute of the table should not dependent on other non- prime attribute.
+> - In 3nf or 3rd normal form, there should not be any transitive dependency, which means non-prime attribute of the table should not be dependent on another non- prime attribute.

 </details>

 ---

-13. Tell me about some of the benifits of normalization in SQL?
+13. Tell me about some of the benefits of normalization in SQL?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> - It is used to reduce or remove the duplicates from the data.
+> - It is used to reduce or remove duplicates from the data.
 > - To optimize storage space.
 > - To prevent unwanted deletion of data.
 > - To prevent data inconsistency.